elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 ### Survey Your Application

-1. Talk to customers and users of the application
+1. Talk to users of the application

 2. Study the codebase